smith7800/haxor/doc/technical-details.md

 Port numbers
 ------------

-The following port numbers are used by StartCOIN.
+The following port numbers are used by haxor.

 * P2P uses port 9247 (19247 on Testnet)
 * RPC uses port 99347 (19347 on Testnet)